-A person or firm authorised or licensed by ICAEW in relation to authorised legal services work.
+A person or firm authorised or licensed by ICAEW or another approved regulator in relation to probate work.

-Authorised probate work
+Authorised work

-- Probate work - Estate Administration: Following a grant of probate or letters of administration, work undertaken in collecting in the assets of an estate, settling the liabilities and distributing the remainder in accordance with a will or letters of administration.
+- Probate work - Estate Administration: Following a grant of probate or letters of administration, collecting in the assets of an estate, settling the liabilities and distributing the remainder in accordance with a will or letters of administration.